Sustainable Interior Design Guide 2025: Circular Principles

 Minimalist display of travertine, marble, brick and lava stone samples for modern interior design inspiration.

 Bio-based finishes are also booming.
 Algae-pigment paints consume CO₂ while curing, and linseed-oil waxes nourish timber without releasing toxins.
-By specifying these emerging coatings, designers support a supply chain where chemistry shifts from harmful solvents to plant-derived binders—proving that the latest trends in sustainable style can be both innovative and restorative.
+By specifying these emerging coatings, designers support a supply chain where chemistry shifts from harmful solvents to plant-derived binders, proving that the latest trends in sustainable style can be both innovative and restorative.

-Reclaimed & Recycled Resources
+Reclaimed and Recycled Resources

 Vintage rattan chair seat highlighting natural cane weave texture for boho home decor.